sasha0552/unofficial-discord-api-docs/docs/notes/user-settings.md

 ### Gateway "READY"

-On READY event, state of preloaded_user_settings must be sent to client.
-Or else, no settings will be present on client (all settings will be in default state).
+On `READY` event, state of `preloaded_user_settings` must be sent to the client or no settings will be present on the client (all settings will be in the default state).

 ??? info "Example pseudocode"
     ``` js title="store-ready.js" linenums="1"